 - ½ of a 3 lb. pumpkin, peeled and diced

 - 2 -15 oz. cans kidney beans, drained (or approx. 3 cups cooked)

 - 4 large kale leaves, stems removed and leaves sliced

-- yogurt and grated apple for garnish, if so desired
+- yogurt (or vegan yogurt) and grated apple for garnish, if so desired

 In a large saucepan, heat the olive oil.
 Add onion, cinnamon stick and bay leaves and cook until the onions are soft, about 7 min.

 Add the ginger and garlic and cook for 1-2 minutes.